Women's tennis in Australia

 In 1934, the Victorian Women's Centennial Sports Carnival was held.
 The event was organised by the Victorian Women's Amateur Sports Council and held at the Melbourne Cricket Ground.
 The purpose was to increase women's interest in sport by providing them opportunities to play.
 Sports that were included on the programme included cricket, field hockey, women's basketball, bowls, rowing, swimming, athletics, rifle shooting, baseball, golf, tennis and badminton.
 There were over 1,000 bowlers involved over the course a week.
 Cricket featured a match versus a visiting English side.
 Women's basketball featured a Victorian side playing against a representative all Australian side.
 There was a day for watersports such as swimming and rowing.
 A tennis tournament was held.
 A field hockey tournament featuring Australian, Kiwi and Fijian teams was played.

 In 1940, a study of 314 women in New Zealand and Australia was done.
 Most of the women in the study were middle class, conservative, Protestant and white.
 The study found that 183 participated in sport.
 The most popular sport that these women participated in was tennis, with 86 having played the sport.

 The second World War was disruptive to women's tennis in Australia.
 Some tennis players, such as Nell Hopman, joined up to help the war effort.
 Other tennis players such as Wilma Fowler joined the Women's Land Army.

 Australian women's sports had an advantage over many other women's sport organisations around the world in the period after World War II.
 Women's sport organisations had largely remained intact and were holding competitions during the war period.
 This structure survived in the post war period.
 Women's sport was not hurt because of food rationing, petrol rationing, population disbursement, and other issues facing post-war Europe.

 During the 1950s, Australian tennis players competed and won at the Empire Games.
 These players included Margaret Court and Evonne Cawley.

 Daniela Di Toro is a wheelchair tennis player from Australia.
-She has won the Australian Open eight times, a record number of times.
+She has won the Australian Open ten times, a record number of times.

-Ashleigh Barty is an Australian women's tennis play who is currently ranked number 1 in the world.
-Her most recent major title was the 2019 French Open.
+Ashleigh Barty is an Australian women's tennis play who was ranked number 1 in the world right before her retirement in March 2022.
+Her most recent major title was the Australian Open held in January 2022.